-(3) Complete a minimum of one cycle of CO and oxygen (or CO_2) CEMS operation (sampling, analyzing, and data recording) for each successive 15-minute period.
-Collect CO and oxygen (or CO_2) data concurrently.
-Collect at least four CO and oxygen (or CO_2) CEMS data values representing the four 15-minute periods in an hour, or at least two 15-minute data values during an hour when CEMS calibration, quality assurance, or maintenance activities are being performed.
+(3) Complete a minimum of one cycle of CO and oxygen CEMS operation (sampling, analyzing, and data recording) for each successive 15-minute period.
+Collect CO and oxygen data concurrently.
+Collect at least four CO and oxygen CEMS data values representing the four 15-minute periods in an hour, or at least two 15-minute data values during an hour when CEMS calibration, quality assurance, or maintenance activities are being performed.

-(4) Reduce the CO CEMS data as specified in §63.8(g)(2).
+(4) Reduce the CO CEMS data as specified in § 63.8(g)(2).

-(5) Calculate one-hour arithmetic averages, corrected to 3 percent oxygen (or corrected to an CO_2 percentage determined to be equivalent to 3 percent oxygen) from each hour of CO CEMS data in parts per million CO concentration.
+(5) Calculate one-hour arithmetic averages, corrected to 3 percent oxygen from each hour of CO CEMS data in parts per million CO concentration.
 The one-hour arithmetic averages required shall be used to calculate the 30-day or 10-day rolling average emissions.
 Use Equation 19-19 in section 12.4.1 of Method 19 of 40 CFR part 60, appendix A-7 for calculating the average CO concentration from the hourly values.

-(6) For purposes of collecting CO data, operate the CO CEMS as specified in §63.7535(b).
-You must use all the data collected during all periods in calculating data averages and assessing compliance, except that you must exclude certain data as specified in §63.7535(c).
-Periods when CO data are unavailable may constitute monitoring deviations as specified in §63.7535(d).
+(6) For purposes of collecting CO data, operate the CO CEMS as specified in § 63.7535(b).
+You must use all the data collected during all periods in calculating data averages and assessing compliance, except that you must exclude certain data as specified in § 63.7535(c).
+Periods when CO data are unavailable may constitute monitoring deviations as specified in § 63.7535(d).